Magnetic Resonance Imaging

 One of the key differences is that MRI doesn't use radiation, making it a safer choice for repeated use.

-MRI Safety checklist
+MRI Safety Checklist

 It's important to inform us if any of the following apply to you: